 - Set alimony at an amount that gets both spouses to the same standard of living that existed during the marriage.
-The standard of living is the life the couple was used to living (i.e. were they living lavish, expensive lifestyles, or were they struggling and living paycheck to paycheck—whichever the case, the court tries to get them back to that same standard).
+The standard of living is the life the couple was used to living (i.e., were they living lavish, expensive lifestyles, or were they struggling and living paycheck to paycheck—whichever the case; the court tries to get them back to that same standard).
 It isn’t always possible for both spouses to live the same lifestyle they were accustomed to during the marriage because there’s often just not enough money after a divorce to accomplish this goal.
-Where this is not possible, the court often tries to equalize the parties’ standard of living, or ensure that one spouse doesn’t have more excess income than the other.
+Where this is not possible, the court often tries to equalize the parties’ standard of living or ensure that one spouse doesn’t have more excess income than the other.

 - Prevent a spouse from needing charity, financial assistance, public assistance, government help, etc.

 - The court can consider fault in a divorce, although it’s not required to.
-If one spouse has been abusive, committed adultery, etc. and their actions have significantly contributed to the downfall of the marriage, the court may reduce the amount of alimony awarded.
+If one spouse has been abusive, committed adultery, etc., and their actions have significantly contributed to the downfall of the marriage, the court may reduce the amount of alimony awarded.

 How Does The Court Calculate Alimony?

 The court must consider a number of factors when determining alimony.
 You can read about those factors here.
-If after considering those factors, the court decides it’s going to calculate alimony, they will start by looking at each spouse’s “Financial Declaration.”
+If, after considering those factors, the court decides it’s going to calculate alimony, it will start by looking at each spouse’s “Financial Declaration.”
 Each spouse will have to file a Financial Declaration with the court during the divorce.
 This Financial Declaration will list all of a spouse’s income, debts, and expenses.
 The court will use these documents to determine whether each spouse has excess income each month or whether they don’t have enough money to cover all of their monthly expenses.
 If one spouse has either (1) significantly more debts and expenses than the other; or (2) significantly more left-over income than the other after paying debts and expenses, the court will often award alimony to equalize the difference.

 Is Alimony Calculated Differently In Other States?

 Yes.
-Many states have a specific formula for calculating alimony, like 30% of net income, or they have a specific calculator where spouses put in their incomes, expenses (including any child support payment), and it spits out the amount of alimony to be paid.
+Many states have a specific formula for calculating alimony, like 30% of net income, or they have a specific calculator where spouses put in their incomes and expenses (including any child support payment), and it spits out the amount of alimony to be paid.
 Utah has nothing like this for divorcing parties.
 Unfortunately, an alimony calculation in a Utah divorce can get rather complex.